 Typically used as a vacation home in a seaside or lake town, Coastal style homes come in a wide range of designs and sizes.
 From simple cottages to modern beachfront residences, Coastal architecture speaks to those who love a relaxed lifestyle and want to take in their surrounding views.

 Designed as one-story or multi-level structures, they typically include a raised or pier foundation as protection from rising tides and flooding when placed near a waterfront.
-Special paint, siding, and different building materials are also necessary to weather the climate and withstand the saltwater erosion.
+Special paint, siding, and different building materials are also necessary to weather the climate and withstand saltwater erosion.

 This amazing four-bedroom, 3.5-bath Coastal house plan perfectly illustrates the “pier and pile” foundation – with a raised level for “underground” parking and storage.
 The home has an open floor plan with vaulted ceilings and features two large master suites with private decks for waterfront views.
-Other amenities include a den and recreation room, main-level wrap-around deck, and small loft at the top front of the house (Plan #130-1070).
+Other amenities include a den and recreation room, a main-level wrap-around deck, and a small loft at the top front of the house (Plan #130-1070).

 What are the other architectural elements of a Coastal home?